-Key TCM Actions & Medicinal Uses: Stop Bleeding/Moves Blood/Alleviates Pain/Tranquilizes: irregular menses, traumatic injury, lumbago, dyspepsia, neurathenia, pain due to blood stagnation.
-Calms Shen: anxiety, insomnia, palpations.
+Medicinal Uses: Irregular menses, traumatic injury, lumbago, dyspepsia, neurasthenia, pain due to Blood Stagnation, anxiety, insomnia, palpitations.

 Flavors/Temps: Pungent, Bitter, Slightly Sweet, Warm

 Caution: Considered toxic when raw, once properly heated it is considered safe in proper doses.
-Not recommended if you are already using antidepressants, benzodiazepines, kava, barbiturates or antihistamines as valerian has the potiential of increasing the effects of these drugs.
+Not recommended if you are already using antidepressants, benzodiazepines, kava, barbiturates, or antihistamines as valerian has the potential of increasing the effects of these drugs.

-History/Folklore: The ancient Greek and Romans used it as a remedy for insomnia.
+History/Folklore: The Ancient Greeks and Romans used it as a remedy for insomnia.
 The ancient Egyptians called it “all-heal.”
-More recently, the poorer peoples of Northern England and Scotland valued the herb as an effective and inexpensive medicine because of its many important healing properties.
+More recently, the poor of Northern England and Scotland valued the herb as an effective and inexpensive medicine because of its many important healing properties.

-During World War I and II, the herb was used in many European hospitals and clinics to treat the stress caused by the ongoing air raids and bombings.
+During World War I and II, valerian was used in many European hospitals and clinics to treat the stress caused by the ongoing air raids and bombings.

-There is the suggestion that the plant spikenard, referenced in the Bible is actually valerian.
-This was the plant used by Mary Magdalene to wash the Christ’s feet.
+There is the suggestion that the plant spikenard, referenced in the Bible, is actually valerian.
+This was the plant used by Mary Magdalene to wash the feet of Christ.

 Valerian also appears in Hindu legends.
 There is a story of a newly married man who plants valerian outside his home for his bride as a symbol of his safe return.
-Years pass by and the plant continues to flourish.
+Years pass and the plant continues to flourish.
 At last, the man returns home and his wife welcomes him, knowing he was safe because the valerian had remained alive and beautiful.
-The herb has a long history of being used in Ayurvedic medicine in India as an herb to help calm and let you sleep.
+The herb has a long history in Indian Ayurvedic medicine as an herb to help calm and let you sleep.
 The species commonly used in Ayurvedic is V. Wallichi.
 It has very similar properties to V. officinalis and is also called Indian valerian or tagara or targar in Sanskrit.

-The name of the herb, “Valerian,” derives from the Latin verb “valere,” meaning to be strong and healthy.
+The name Valerian derives from the Latin verb “valere,” meaning to be strong and healthy.

-Dry, stony soil yields roots higher in oils than what will grow in moist and fertile soils.
+Valerian grown in dry, stony soil yields roots higher in oils than those grown in moist and fertile soil.
 The root is harvested and allowed to dry at temperatures not less than 105 degrees Fahrenheit prior to use, as the raw plant is considered toxic.

 In medieval Sweden, it was placed in the wedding outfit of the groom to ward off the “envy” of the elves.

-The volatile oils that form the active ingredients are extremely pungent and are said to smell somewhat like well-matured cheese or old socks.
+The volatile oils that form the active ingredients in the plant are extremely pungent and are said to smell somewhat like well-matured cheese or old socks.
 Some like the smell and others do not.

-Like catnip, valerian attracts cats, but is also said to attract rats and was used by the legendary Pied Piper of Hamelin to lure the rats out of town.
+Like catnip (LINK), valerian attracts cats but is also said to attract rats and was used by the legendary Pied Piper of Hamelin to lure the rats out of town.

-Valerian is one of the few Western herbs to have a record of being used medicinally in China.
-Unlike the West, the Chinese have also used valerian as an herb to move blood and stop bleeding, making it useful for treating injuries and painful menses.
+Valerian is one of the few Western herbs to have a written record of being used medicinally in China.
+Unlike in the West, the Chinese have also used valerian as an herb to Move Blood and Stop Bleeding, making it useful for treating injuries and painful menses.